matthiasblomme/Ace_test_cases/README.md

 A flow to find out how to create a self closing xml tag `<lastfield2 />` and not just create an empty xml tag ` <lastfield2></ lastfield2>`

+### Custom Timout
+A library that contains 2 timeout processing flows.
+Let's say you want some retry logic in your code but you want to wait for a certain amount of time between tries without breaking transactions or loosing some info from your environment.
+There are 2 subflows here
+ - ReprocessWithTimeoutSingleTransaction.subflow: this one uses mq message expiry and mqget to wait
+ - ReprocessWithTimeoutSeperateTransaction.subflow: this one uses timeout notification in combination with mq message expiry

 ### Delete Array Contents
 A flow to see what the best way is to delete the contents from an array in the message tree without deleting and recreating the entire array.